connect with Shannon

 0 Comments

 In Portland, Oregon, every week the support group I founded and lead, Spouses' Group for the cisgender spouse (or unmarried life partner) of partners who are trans or non binary, dissolves the walls of isolation for new and old members as the dozens of members step up for each other in and out of the group.
-For most it
+For most Spouses Group

 Picture